ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 ## Deleting a toolchain
 {: #deleting_a_toolchain}

-You can delete a toolchain and specify which of the associated tool integrations you want to delete.
+You can delete a toolchain.
 When you delete a toolchain, the deletion cannot be undone.

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
 Alternatively, on the App details page in your app, click the toolchain name.
-1. Click the **More Actions** menu, which is next to **View app**.
-1. Click **Delete**.
+1. Click the **Actions** menu and select **Delete**.
 Deleting a toolchain removes all of its tool integrations, which might delete resources that are managed by those integrations.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

  When you delete a GitHub, {{site.data.keyword.ghe_short}}, or {{site.data.keyword.gitrepos}} tool integration, the associated repo is not deleted from GitHub, {{site.data.keyword.ghe_short}}, or {{site.data.keyword.gitrepos}}.
 You must manually remove the repo.